Delivering a rock-solid and consistent IU experience

 Training

 Training is a key marker of success for chartered community leaders.
-IUAA offers a variety of training opportunities, such as the annual Alumni Leaders Conference, webcasts and online training, one-on-one coaching with staff liaisons, group conversations with other alumni leaders, as well as other IUAA staff expertise and support.
+IUAA offers a variety of training opportunities, such as the annual Alumni Leaders Conference, webcasts and online training, one-on-one coaching with staff liaisons, group conversations with other alumni leaders, and access to other IUAA staff expertise and support.

 Resources

-When a chartered community fulfills its charter requirements and moves to the core campaigns, IUAA offers additional resources.
-These range from virtual resources (like social media graphics and sample email or post copy) to physical resources (like banners, shirts, and event décor.)
+When a chartered community fulfills its requirements and moves to the campaigns, IUAA offers digital resources (like social media graphics, email messaging, and post copy) and physical resources (like banners, shirts, and event décor).

 Reporting

 Tell your story!
-Group leaders are asked to complete a simple reporting template after each event to help track success.
-By following a reporting template, it’s easier to celebrate successes and identify ways to help.
-IUAA offers metrics for groups to track and a simple dashboard to measure progress:
+Group leaders are asked to complete a simple reporting template after each event so it’s easier to celebrate successes and identify ways to help.
+The IUAA dashboard measures:

-- Satisfaction Check-in and survey your alumni following a campaign
+- Satisfaction: Checks-in and surveys to your alumni following a campaign

 Awards